 One of the many misconceptions about Alaska is its cold weather.
 However, the summer months see a temperature range from 60 to 80 degrees Fahrenheit.

 It does rain almost every day in mid-summer along Alaska’s coast.
 It surprises first-time cruisers, seeing the southeast quadrant of the state can be a coastal temperate rainforest.
 The wettest month is August.

 RELATED: Why You Should Buy Travel Insurance

-September is also cooler, but thanks to the rain and daily average temperatures starting to drop, it tends to feel much damper, colder, and less pleasant than earlier in the summer.
+September is also cooler, but thanks to the occasional drop of rain and daily average temperature, it becomes much damper, colder, and less pleasant than earlier in the summer.